 - Paisley print done in couching stitch

-Couching work done on the outlines of the mango design will give a texture to your design.
-I love the 3 D effect couching gives to embroidery.
+Couching work done on the outlines of the mango design will give texture to your design.
+I enjoy the 3-D effect couching gives to embroidery.

 Mango designs in beads / sequins work

-You can work the Paisley design entirely in bead embroidery and sequins work.
-Using the same coloured thread as the sequins will bring a more cohesive look as opposed to the standout look when used with contrasting thread.
+You can work the Paisley design entirely in bead stitches with embroidery and sequins work.
+Using the same colored thread as the sequins will bring a more cohesive look as opposed to the standout look when used with contrasting thread.